 The Devon Pension Fund places a strong emphasis on the rights and responsibilities that attach to being a shareholder and will play an active role in overseeing the management of the companies in which it invests.

 Companies that are well managed with a sustainable business model are more likely to achieve the investment returns that the Fund requires.
-The Fund will therefore seek to engage in collaboration with the Brunel Pension Partnership and its fund managers and other partners to promote good management and sustainable business models, and use its votes at company meetings accordingly.
+The Fund will therefore seek to engage in collaboration with LPPI and its fund managers and other partners to promote good management and sustainable business models, and use its votes at company meetings accordingly.

-In February 2023 the Fund was re-accredited by the Financial Reporting Council (FRC) as a signatory to the UK Stewardship Code 2020.
-This follows an assessment of the Fund’s stewardship and engagement policies and activity reported in the Pension Fund Annual Report for 2021/22.
+In February 2026 the Fund was re-accredited by the Financial Reporting Council (FRC) as a signatory to the UK Stewardship Code 2020.
+This follows an assessment of the Fund’s stewardship and engagement policies and activity reported in the Devon Pension Fund Annual Report.

 Company Engagement